 This is way too much information, but the point is that the stress levels for all have way outstripped the brain's capacity to process it.
 We NEED more psychiatrists and counselors.
-Out movement at Brain Based Health is to say, "At the very LEAST give people who are in distress (or who want to prevent it), the EBT Tools.
+Our strategy at Brain Based Health is to say, "At the very LEAST give people who are in distress (or who want to prevent it) the EBT Tools.
 Cognitive methods go offline at Brain State 3.
 This Brain Based Health app needs to be fundamental support for all people in stress or who want to prevent stress.

 Together we are stronger!